 The Home City setting reverts to the initial default of TYO (Tokyo) whenever the battery power level drops to Level 5 or when you have the rechargeable battery replaced.
-If this happens, change the Home City to the setting you want (page E-34) The watch is designed to update the date and day of the week automatically for the period January 1.
+If this happens, change the Home City to the setting you want (page E-34).